-OnStar[®] System
+OnStar® System

-OnStar[®] uses global positioning system (GPS) satellite technology, wireless communications, and live advisors to provide you with a wide range of safety, security, information, and convenience services.
-If your airbags deploy, the system is designed to make an automatic call to OnStar[®] Emergency where we can request emergency services be sent to your location.
-If you lock your keys in the car, call OnStar[®] at 1-888-4-ONSTAR and they can send a signal to unlock your doors.
-If you need roadside assistance, press the OnStar[®] button and they will get you the help you need.
-A complete OnStar[®] User's Guide and the Terms and Conditions of the OnStar[®] Subscription Service Agreement are included in the vehicle's glove box literature.
-For more information, visit www.onstar.com or www.onstar.ca.
-Contact OnStar[®] at 1-888-4-ONSTAR (1-888-466-7827), or press the OnStar[®] button to speak to an OnStar[®] advisor 24 hours a day, 7 days a week.
+OnStar® uses several innovative technologies and live advisors to provide you with a wide range of safety, security, information, and convenience services.
+If your airbags deploy, the system is designed to make an automatic call to OnStar® Emergency advisors who can request emergency services be sent to your location.
+If you lock your keys in the vehicle, call OnStar® at 1-888-4-ONSTAR and they can send a signal to unlock your doors.
+If you need roadside assistance, press the OnStar® button and they can contact Roadside Service for you.